-Google Docs has made our lives a whole lot easier by allowing us to work with our colleagues on a single document at the same time.
+See Who Viewed Your Google Doc: Google Docs has made our lives a whole lot easier by allowing us to work with our colleagues on a single document at the same time.
 It also gives us a chance to see who’s making what edits to the file.
-Of course, the main reason why Google Docs is used extensively at offices is because of the level of flexibility and convenience the tool offers.
+Of course, the main reason why Google Docs is used extensively in offices is because of the level of flexibility and convenience the tool offers.

 Now, the version history tells you almost everything you need to know about the changes made in the Google Docs file, but it doesn’t give you the details of people who read the docs.

-However, a recently launched feature now allows people to check who read the document.
-You only have to configure this function to your Google Docs and you are all set to know who checked your files.
+However, a recently launched feature now allows people to check who reads the document.
+You only have to configure this function to your Google Docs, and you are all set to know who checked your files.

-1. Activity Dashboard
+1. Google Docs Activity Dashboard